touchifyapp/vsts-changed-files/README.md

   - stage: foo_has_changed
     dependsOn: ["pre"]
+    displayName: This stage runs only when the `FooChanged` variable is true
     condition: eq(dependencies.pre.outputs['check.CheckChanges.FooChanged'], 'true')
     jobs:
       - job: run
+        steps:
+           - # Add your build steps here

+  - stage: stage_with_conditional_job
+    dependsOn: ["pre"]
+    displayName: The stage always runs but contains a job that runs only when `FooChanged` is true
+    jobs:
+      - job: job_when_foo_has_changed
+        displayName: This job runs only when `FooChanged` is true
+        condition: eq(stageDependencies.pre.check.outputs['CheckChanges.FooChanged'], 'true')
         steps:
           - # Add your build steps here
 ```
 ## Options